winycg/CIRKD/README.md

 #  Cross-Image Relational Knowledge Distillation for Semantic Segmentation

-This repository contains the source code of CIRKD ([Cross-Image Relational Knowledge Distillation for Semantic Segmentation](https://arxiv.org/pdf/2204.06986.pdf)).
+This repository contains the source code of CIRKD ([Cross-Image Relational Knowledge Distillation for Semantic Segmentation](https://arxiv.org/pdf/2204.06986.pdf)) and implementations of semantic segmentation tasks on some datasets.